basvdijk/domusto-client/README.md

+_This project is pre-pre-pre-alpha, so don't expect a working solution._

 This is an interface for the DOMUSTO home automation server https://github.com/basvdijk/domusto-server-nodejs

-This project is pre-pre-pre-alpha, so don't expect a working solution.

 # Screenshots (mobile and desktop)